qaware/protocurl/README.md

 protoCURL enables us to write requests in a human-readable textual-format while talking to a binary-encoded Protobuf over HTTP REST endpoint.

 Without protoCURL, one would either need to duplicate the HTTP REST endpoints returning equivalent JSON/XML responses - or one needs to write custom code and run it from the IDE just to send simple requests.
 The first option is technical debt at its finest - and the second one is less ergonomic than using protoCURL.

+For an introduction with an example: [Read the intro Blogpost](https://blog.qaware.de/posts/protocurl-intro)

 ## Install